 Classic computer systems, like Atari, Commodore, Tandy/Radio Shack, Amiga, NeXT and old-school Apple’s & Mac’s, through more recent Windows 95/98/XP machines

-Steve Boswell has painstakingly recreated classic 8-bit Atari font modern formats, originally developed for Windows and Mac systems by Mark Simonson.
-Steve’s version has over a hundred variations, including for Adventure, as well as...
+Steve Boswell has painstakingly recreated classic 8-bit Atari fonts in modern formats, based off fonts originally developed for Windows and Mac systems by Mark Simonson.
+Steve’s version has over a hundred variations, including for...

 The Apple IIGS was intended to expand on the capabilities of the massively successful Apple IIe by adding enhanced graphics and sound, while also improving the system speed.
 Central to the project was bringing...